April 23, 2026

 1. Products and terms at a glance

-• Fixed period hire and other lease style products Novuna also documents fixed period hire and other leasing style arrangements, where the business hires an asset for a defined term without automatic ownership, as described in its fixed period hire agreement and related soft asset hire agreement.
+• Fixed period hire and lease-style products: Novuna also documents fixed period hire and soft asset hire structures in agreements such as its fixed period hire agreement and soft asset hire agreement.

 2. Costs and repayments in practice